K. S. Lal: Growth of Muslim Population in Medieval India

 The 1973 book Growth of Muslim Population in Medieval India estimated the demographics of India between 1000 CE and 1500 CE.
+Lal had clarified he "claim no finality" regarding the estimates he provided in the book.
+He added that "any study of the population of the pre-census times can be based only on estimates, and estimates by their very nature tend to be tentative".

-Simon Digby disputed Lal's study of the demographic situation in medieval India in a review in Bulletin of the School of Oriental and African Studies, Digby stated that estimate lacks accurate data in pre-census times.
+The book gained mixed reviews.
+Simon Digby disputed Lal's study of the demographic situation in medieval India in a review in Bulletin of the School of Oriental and African Studies, Digby stated that estimate lacks accurate data in pre-census times.Digby, Simon (1975).
+Bulletin of the School of Oriental and African Studies.
+University of London.
+(1975), pp. 176–177.
 Indian historian Irfan Habib criticized the book in 1978 in The Indian Historical Review.
 He described Lal's starting population figure as "a figment of the imagination of one scholar resting on nothing more tangible than the imagination of another", and faulted Lal for unexplained or faulty assumptions in his other population estimates.
 K. S. Lal wrote a reply to Irfan Habib's criticism in 1979 in his book Bias in Indian Historiography (1979) and Theory and Practice of Muslim State in India (1999).

 The Legacy of Muslim Rule in India

 The 1993 book The Legacy of Muslim Rule in India attempted to assess the legacy of Muslim rule in India and describes its history.
 The book was criticized by Peter Jackson in the Journal of the Royal Asiatic Society, stating that book contains "a markedly selective and one-sided account of India's Muslim past".
 K. S. Lal wrote a rebuttal to Jackson's criticism in his book Theory and Practice of Muslim State in India.
+Lal wrote, "I would like to say that most history is selective.
+Selective study is common everywhere, in Aligarh, in Jackson's review itself."
+And he went on to give many examples of it.

 Avril A. Powell of University of London said the book was "propaganda" that was especially dangerous as it was written by a historian as esteemed as Lal.